qtalr/lab-03/README.md

 ### Getting started

 1. Create a Quarto document using the RStudio toolbar
-  - Provide the title: "Descriptive assessment of datasets"
+  - Provide the title: "Lab 03: Trace the datascape"
   - Provide the author: \<Your Name\>
 2. Render the Quarto document (without changes)
   - Click the 'Render' button on the RStudio toolbar
   - Save the Quarto file with the name `lab-03.qmd`.

-### Descriptive assessment of datasets
+### Trace the datascape

 In the repository for this lab, you will find three data files corresponding to the data origin, data dictionary, and the data itself.